Cable companies becoming ISPs?

 We have wondered for years how the cable companies would react to streaming services (especially as networks – including those in sports, such as ESPN – enter the fray) taking hold with audiences.
 The movement foretold the incoming irrelevancy of cable companies.
 Pulling the plug has become an increasing way audiences have dealt with high cable bills.

 Now, we know.
-Cable companies are going to become more of an ISP than a cable company and, in a way, charge streaming services some serious dough to make those services work.
+Cable companies are going to become ISPs rather than a cable company and, in a way, charge streaming services some serious dough to make those services work.
 Basically, the cable companies (and Comcast will become the largest if its merger with Time Warner Cable goes through) are holding the services hostage.